miketoth/RESTful-notifications/README.md

 Why Sound?
 ----------

 Visually the internet is a crowded space and audio is either annoying (remember when a song would start playing on someone's website and you weren't sure how to turn it off?) or a deliberate act, ie. time to listen to music on youtube or whatever.
+The background auditory space is completely empty besides some youtube videos that help you fall asleep.